-Insurance and intermediaries receivables of £8.1m under Solvency II relate to premiums outstanding from policyholders.
+Insurance and intermediaries receivables of £17.2m at 30 June 2022 under Solvency II relate to premiums outstanding from policyholders.
 This balance is valued using a look through of IFRS outstanding premiums.
 Where outstanding premiums relate to future premium collection dates these are included in the PTP.
 Where the premium collection date falls before the reporting date, but the cash has not been received at the reporting date, this amount falls in premiums outstanding.